-Under the No Action Alternative, the applicant would not receive federal funding to purchase the freight container to construct a new greenhouse.
-Consequently, the applicant may not be able to recover and begin agricultural production.
+Under the No Action Alternative, the applicant would not receive federal funding to construct a new greenhouse.
+Consequently, the applicant may not be able to recover and continue agricultural production.
 Given the degree of need for greater agricultural capacity in Puerto Rico following Hurricanes Irma and María, the costs of foregoing the project would exceed the benefits.